-- (1) Grimsted, Patricia Kennedy.
+(1) Grimsted, Patricia Kennedy.
 "From Nazi Plunder to Russian Restitution."

-Returned from Russia: Nazi Archival Plunder in Western Europe and Recent Restitution Issues.
+1 Returned from Russia: Nazi Archival Plunder in Western Europe and Recent Restitution Issues.
 Grimsted, Patricia Kennedy, F.J.
 Hoogewould, and Eric Ketelaar (ed.)
-United Kingdom: Institute of Art and Law, 2007, p 52. - (2) Manuscripts and Archival Documents of Vienna Jewish Community Held in Russian Collections: Catalogue.
-Moscow: 'Rudomino', 2006 "Project

-Heritage Revealed" (3) Richler, Benjamin.
-Guide to Hebrew Manuscript Collections, Jerusalem, (4) Grimsted, Patricia Kennedy.
+United Kingdom: Institute of Art and Law, 2007, p 52.
+(2) Manuscripts and Archival Documents of Vienna Jewish Community Held in Russian Collections: Catalogue.
+Moscow: 'Rudomino', 2006 "Project Heritage Revealed" (3) Richler, Benjamin.
+Guide to Hebrew Manuscript Collections, Jerusalem, 1994.
+(4) Grimsted, Patricia Kennedy.
 Reconstructing the Record of Nazi Cultural Plunder.
 The Dispersed Archives of the EInsatzstab Reichsleiter Rosenberg (ERR).
 A Survey and Preliminary Guide.
 International Institute of Social History (IISH).
-2011 (www.iisg.nl) (5) Weiss, Alexia.
+2011 (www.iisg.nl) (5) Weigs Alovie "Hintor den Kulissen Die IKC Wien stellt sieh von Teil (5) Weiss, Alexia.
 "Hinter den Kulissen - Die IKG Wien stellt sich vor.
 Teil 12.
 Das Archiv."
-Die Gemeinde, Nr 651, August 2009.
+Die Gemeinde , Nr 651, August 2009.
 (6) Information provided by Susanne Uslu-Paauer, IKG Archivist, May 2014.
 Grimsted notes that part of the IKG manuscripts that were looted during World War II ended the war in or near Wölfelsdorf but were subsequently transferred to Moscow with the rest of the RSHA Amt VII archival loot.
 A recent catalogue of the IKG manuscripts in Moscow, as noted above, provides information.
+1120 manageripto in 11000011, as noted 40010, provides information.
 A few years ago, 52 Austrian fonds - albeit non-Jewish ones - were returned to Austria.
 In addition, approximately 1,200 archival records of Austria's Jewish community were discovered and are being processed in the RGVA for a possible return to Austria.
 Following some recent negotiations, it is expected that 19 out of 24 archival volumes will be restituted shortly.
-For an additional 5 archival volumes further research is necessary.
-While some of the IKG manuscripts ended up after the war in the RGVA archive in Moscow as well as in the Lenin State Library, other manuscripts that were left behind in Silesia by the Russians were subsequently transferred to the Jewish Historical Institute in Warsaw.
+For an additional 5 archival volumes further research is necessary. · While some of the IKG manuscripts ended up after the war in the RGVA archive in Moscow as well as in the Lenin State Library, other manuscripts that were left behind in Silesia by the Russians were subsequently transferred to the Jewish Historical Institute in Warsaw.
 However, a number of these objects then disappeared.
 An overview of some of the manuscripts that disappeared in Warsaw as well as in Moscow has been compiled by Benjamin Richler, who worked at the Institute of Microfilmed Hebrew Manuscripts in Jerusalem until his retirement.
-Please see section on Russian Federation for Jewish archival holdings at the RGVA archive.
-Information from Other Sources Historical Austria's Historical Commission was appointed in 1998 by Austria's Council of Commission Ministers.
+Diagra and spotion on Dusgian F-d-matical for Louish and the 11 of the DOWN Please see section on Russian Federation for Jewish archival holdings at the RGVA Information archive. from Other Sources Historical Austria's Historical Commission was appointed in 1998 by Austria's Council of Commission Ministers.
 By 2003/04, the Commission published its findings.
 Sources: (1) Duizend-Jensen, Shoshana.
 Jüdische Gemeinden, Vereine, Stiftungen und Fonds: "Arisierung" und Restitution.
 Veröffentlichungen der Österreichischen Historikerkommission, Vol. 21/2.
 Vienna-München: Oldenburg Verlag, 2004.
 (2) Embacher, Helga.
 "Book Review".
 Shofar: An Interdisciplinary Journal of Jewish Studies 25.2 (2007), pp 168-170.
 The topic of looted cultural property was not part of the Commission's mandate but was supposed to be dealt with by the Commission for Provenance Research.
 Consequently, libraries, archives and particularly Torah scrolls that were aryanized or otherwise looted were not researched by the Commission.
-Commission for Provenance Research Source: (1) http://www.provenienzforschung.gv.at/, last accessed on June 2014.